Rockets of Today

 They also plan to offer tourist rides to the stratosphere in a capsule carried by a really big balloon.
 This craft is simply named “Bloon”.
 It won’t fly as high as a New Shepard or a SpaceShipTwo, but it can spend hours at high altitude rather than just a few minutes.

 (One other small company which is taking the rockoon approach is called Stofiel Aerospace.
-Brian Stofiel is a home inventor who says he has come up with a formulation that will allow him to 3D-print a rocket motor out of plastic!)
+Brian Stofiel is a home inventor who says he has come up with a formulation that will allow him to 3D-print a rocket motor out of plastic!
+I find that somewhat difficult to believe.)

 Bloostar: mass 5 t, diam 2.9 m, thrust 90 kN, imp 3.4 km/s, pressure-fed (methane), payload 0.14 t (2.8%), cost unknown.